• Skip to primary navigation

 • Roll the piece of dough into a thin sheet, making sure the bottom does not stick to the surface.

 • Grease the top of the sheet with about 1 tablespoon of oil- making sure all parts are covered.
 Loosely roll the sheet up, long side to long side.
-Using a sharp knife, quickly cut the roll into strips about 1/4 inch (0.6 cm) wide.
-Gently shake the strips loose with your fingers to separate and place on a greased baking sheet or other surface.
-Repeat with remaining dough.
+Using a sharp knife, quickly cut the roll into strips about 1/4 inch (6 millimeters) wide.

 • Alternatively, you can cut the oiled sheet of dough in half, stack on top of each other and lightly pan fry on each side until starting to puff, but still pliable.
 Roll the lightly pan-fried sheets up and cut into strips.
 This way will make the noodles easier to cut and separate.
-Repeat with remaining dough and set aside.

 To prepare the Tsuivan: